Image: Philipp Lublasser

 If you’re a nature lover, this retreat will be particularly powerful.
 A running theme throughout the retreat is the element of being present in nature.
 It’s a chance to take a break from day-to-day life, in an environment where connection to nature is ever-present.

-Can’t make the retreat?
+Can’t make one of Sarah’s retreats?
 Check out other amazing health and wellness adventures below!